How to get rid of moss in your lawn

-Of all the pesky lawn diseases and weeds that can crop up on our lawns, moss is one of the most common.
+Of all the things that can crop up on our lawns, moss is one of the most common.
 Unless your soil conditions are perfect, it’s likely that moss will make an appearance on your lawn at some stage.
+That's why we've created this blog on how to get rid of moss in your lawn to get your garden looking stunning again!

 Step 1 – Killing the moss

 Some lawns may suffer worse than others when it comes to moss.
-If your lucky enough to only have a small area of moss, a targeted weedkiller should be enough to treat this.
-But, if your lawn is suffering from a lot of moss, then try using our 3 IN 1 Lawn Rescue to help tackle the problem.
+If you are lucky enough to only have a small area of moss, a targeted weedkiller should be enough to treat this.
+But, if your lawn is suffering from a lot of moss, try using our 3 IN 1 Lawn Rescue to help tackle the problem.

 Step 2 - Remove dead moss

-After using a weedkiller or our 3 IN 1 Lawn Rescue, you will notice your moss turning darker, this means that it has died, and you can begin to remove it from your lawn.
-Using a rake you can start to remove the dead moss and clear your lawn surface.
+After using a weedkiller, you will notice your moss turning darker; this means that it has died, and you can begin to remove it from your lawn.
+Using a rake, you can start to remove the dead moss and clear your lawn surface.

 Step 3 - Reseed bare patches

 After removing dead moss, you will most likely have a few bare patches across your lawn.
-If you have used our 3 IN 1 Lawn Rescue, this begin to feed your grass.
-If not, you can start to overseed those dead patches and within a few weeks they should be back to normal.
+If you have used our 3 IN 1 Lawn Rescue, this begins to feed your grass.
+If not, you can start to overseed those dead patches with fresh grass seed, and within a few weeks, they should be back to normal.

 Like most lawn weeds and diseases, they thrive in unfavourable conditions.
 Damp and shaded areas on your lawn will create a perfect hub for moss to grow in.
 So, to help prevent it from appearing again, you need to find a way to improve damp areas and help those shady spots!